ainkun/wifi_mailer/README.md

 # wifi_mailer
-Arduino Digispark script to email stored wifi credentials
+Arduino Digispark script to email stored wifi credentials on a windows machine